ALIGNet: Partial-Shape Agnostic Alignment via Unsupervised Learning

 Recently, many works have taken a deep learning approach to directly compute correspondence or learn an invariant feature descriptor, e.g.,~\cite{choy2016universal,simo2015discriminative, tian2017l2}.
 WarpNet~\cite{kanazawa2016warpnet} uses exemplar warps for training a network to compute visual correspondences.
-Zbontar et al.~\shortcite{zbontar2016stereo} train a CNN to accurately match correspondences across stereo image pairs (later improved by~\cite{shaked2016improved}).
-In 3D, Zeng et al.~\shortcite{zeng20163dmatch} used 3D-CNNs to learn a noise invariant feature representation.
-Yumer \& Mitra~\shortcite{yumer2016learning} used supervised learning to deform a shape based on semantic word. \rev{Tewari et al.~\shortcite{tewari2017mofa} estimated facial parameters (such as expression and lighting) from images via an end-to-end autoencoder.
+Zbontar et al.~\shortcite{zbontar2016stereo} train a CNN to accurately match correspondences across stereo image pairs (later improved by~\cite{shaked2016improved}). \revb{Fischer et. al.~\shortcite{FischerDIHHGSCB15} proposed using supervised CNNs to solve the optical flow estimation problem.} In 3D, Zeng et al.~\shortcite{zeng20163dmatch} used 3D-CNNs to learn a noise invariant feature representation. \revb{Yumer \& Mitra~\shortcite{yumer2016learning} pioneered the idea of 3D shape deformation using deformation fields.
+To achieve their goal, they incorporated semantic words in a supervised learning setting (\emph{e.g.,} deforming a car to become more \emph{sporty}).} \rev{Tewari et al.~\shortcite{tewari2017mofa} estimated facial parameters (such as expression and lighting) from images via an end-to-end autoencoder.
 Garg et al.~\shortcite{garg2016unsupervised} used self-supervision for estimating depth from a single image. }

 The Spatial Transformer Network (STN)~\cite{spatialtransformer} showed that incorporating a transformation module into the network enables the task at hand to be transformation invariant (further expanded in~\cite{li2017dense}), demonstrating inspiring results on digit classification. \ourmethod{} can be considered of as a new class of high-order spatial transformers, designed for the task of partial shape non-rigid alignment.
 In our presented work, \ourmethod{} learns an FFD, however it can similarly learn other classes of transformations, such as affine, projective or TPS~\cite{TPS}, as used in STN.
 Note that unlike any of the aforementioned works, we deliberately learn to align a source shape to an incomplete target shape, as though the target were complete.